ansible/ansible/docs/docsite/rst/user_guide/playbooks_vault.rst

 the passwords, but it's generally cleaner to avoid mixing these with :option:`--vault-id <ansible-playbook --vault-id>`.

 .. note::
-    By defaut the vault label (dev, prod etc.) is just a hint.
+    By default the vault label (dev, prod etc.) is just a hint.
 Ansible will try to decrypt each vault with every provided password.

     Setting the config option :ref:`DEFAULT_VAULT_ID_MATCH` will change this behavior so that each password